top of page

 *Adjust steep time based on the herbs: Certain herbs, like ginger or turmeric, can be steeped for longer periods for a stronger flavor.

-*Remove herbs: Strain the tea or remove the herbs after steeping.4.
-Serve and Enjoy:
+*Remove herbs: Strain the tea or remove the herbs after steeping.

 *Sweeten to taste: Add honey, sugar, or other sweeteners if desired.